 Over the dam wall and next is “Bokdoring Draai” and “Twin Peaks”, both offer technical twists and turns leading into flowing sections that then link up with “The Canyon”.
 The fast downhill starts here taking you through “Steyntjies Poort” and into “Porcupine Avenue” - arguably one of the best sections on our trails.

-Then you wind your way around the orchards on jeep tracks passing citrus, apple and pear orchards.
+From here you wind your way around the orchards on jeep tracks passing citrus, apple and pear trees.
 At Water Point 3, the 27km & 37km riders head home on a flat and fast jeep track, which runs next to the Bushman’s River.

 The 63km riders will turn left after Water Point 3 and head up Levant Hill on a jeep track that contours around it, then a short climb takes riders into “Yellow Cliff Road”.